zpainter/iassist/content/conferences/iassist2024/call-for-submissions.md

 ### Call for Papers & Paper Competition

 We will also be holding a paper competition and the winner of the paper competition will be announced at the Business Meeting during the conference.
-To be considered completed papers will need to be submitted by March 15, 2024.
+To be considered completed papers will need to be submitted by April 15, 2024.

 ### Submit Your Proposals and Workshops